No. 24 USC holds off Utah 91-85 in double overtime at Pac-12

 The Utes wouldn’t let the Trojans pull away, fighting back every time they tried to run away with it.

-Utah cut USC’s lead to three on Alfonzo Plummer’s pull-up jumper with 4 1/2 minutes left and again on a Plummer runner with just under 2 minutes left to help the Utes force overtime.
+Utah cut USC’s lead to three on Alfonzo Plummer’s pull-up jumper with 4 1/2 minutes left and again on a Plummer runner with just under two minutes left to help the Utes force overtime.

+“I’m super proud of the way we approached it and fought,” Allen said “That’s one of the craziest games I’ve ever been a part of.”

 BIG PICTURE